rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/1-using-the-sdk-to-deploy-your-first-rain-contract.md

 ## Intro

-In this tutorial, we will take you through how to deploy a [Gated NFT][token-gating] using Rain Protocol's SDK, all in under 100 lines of code.
+In this tutorial, we will take you through how to deploy a [Gated NFT][token-gating] using [Rain Protocol's SDK][rain-sdk], all in under 100 lines of code.
 We will assume you know how to set up a [browser based wallet][metamask].
 We will also use the Polygon Mumbai Testnet, so you will need some [Testnet Matic tokens][mumbai] to pay for transaction fees.

 You are welcome to use your favourite frontend framework instead of the provided boilerplate code (there is a more complex [example which uses React][react-example] for reference if you want some inspiration, the example for which is deployed at https://examples.rainprotocol.xyz/deploy-gatednft-example).